Your Patiencewill Be Tested Over and Over Again Itsup to You to Invite Them in as a Teacher

 "You're correct.
 Information technology is odd," she admitted.
 Then she qualified herself.
 "I know I could never do that," she said, referring to abortion.
 "I could never impale a infant.
 I wouldn't practise anything to hurt someone else, because it might come back on me."

 "Well, maybe yous wouldn't practise anything to hurt a baby, just other people would," I countered calmly.
-"Shouldn't we do something to terminate them from killing babies?"
+"Shouldn't we do something to terminate them from killing babies?""I think women should have a selection," she responded quickly, without thinking.

-"Exercise yous mean women should have the pick to impale their own babies?"
+…"Exercise yous mean women should have the pick to impale their own babies?"

 "Well…" She thought for a moment.
 "I remember all things should exist taken into consideration on this question."